 Expected Family Contribution (EFC)

-The expected family contribution (EFC) is calculated from the income, asset, and other information that you and your parent(s) provided on the FAFSA application.
-The EFC is the amount of money you and your family are expected to contribute toward your educational expenses for one year at LMU.
+The expected family contribution (EFC) is calculated from the income, asset, and other information that you provided on the FAFSA application.
+The EFC is the amount of money you are expected to contribute toward your educational expenses for one year at LMU.

 Your financial need is the difference between the cost of attendance and your expected family contribution, which determines the maximum amount of need-based assistance you can receive from federal, state, university, and outside agency sources.
 LMU is not able to meet 100% of every student's need.

 LMU will, within federal, state, and university regulations, award you the maximum amount available from each funding source, without exceeding financial need.